pd00m/matrix-dashboard/README.md

 exit and then `sudo reboot`

 Once starting, the last step should be to navigate to the spotify section.
 It will ask for a URL.
-Click it, and then paste the entire URL in the SSH session.
+Click it, and then paste the entire URL from the web browser it opened in the SSH session terminal.
 This should authenticate the app

 On a headless unit with Spotipy, it was needed to leverage the following code